Georgia Hall: 2020–present

 Hall was defeated in a playoff by Céline Boutier at the 2023 LPGA Drive On Championship, after both players had finished 20-under-par after four rounds.
 The following week, at the Los Angeles Open, she finished runner-up for the second week in succession, this time by one stroke to Yin Ruoning.
 During her third round in Los Angeles, Hall made two eagles and five birdies to equal her career best round of nine-under-par.
-She also finished T12th at the 2023 Chevron Championship, but her form then dipped and she missed the cut at two of the next three majors.
-In the 2023 Solheim Cup at Finca Cortesin in Casares, Andalusia, Hall finished with a 121 record.
+She also finished tied-12th at the 2023 Chevron Championship, but her form then dipped and she missed the cut at two of the next three majors.
+In the 2023 Solheim Cup at Finca Cortesin in Casares, Andalusia, Hall finished with a 1–2–1 record.
 Her win came in the day one four-balls with Leona Maguire when they defeated Lexi Thompson and Lilia Vu 1 up.
 In the singles, she finished in a tie with Andrea Lee.
 Europe and USA finished tied on 14 points, meaning that Europe retained the trophy.

 Hall was selected by Great Britain for the 2024 Summer Olympics in Paris.
-She finished T36th on five-over-par, 15 strokes behind gold medalist Lydia Ko.
+She finished tied-36th on five-over-par, 15 strokes behind gold medalist Lydia Ko.
 In August 2024, Hall was named by Suzann Pettersen as one of her wildcard picks for Europe's 2024 Solheim Cup team at the Robert Trent Jones Golf Club in Gainesville, Virginia.
-Explaining her choice, Pettersen said, "She has a great Solheim record and I really like her style in matchplay."
+Explaining her choice, Pettersen said: "She has a great Solheim record and I really like her style in matchplay."
 Hall won two of her four matches, including a 4 and 3 victory against Andrea Lee in the final day singles, but could not prevent USA securing the overall victory.
-She finished the tournament with a 220 record.
-At the end of a difficult year, her ranking dropped to 65, and Hall said, "You always have a year which isn't your best and this year that's happened to me."
+She finished the tournament with a 2–2–0 record.
+At the end of a difficult year, her ranking dropped to 65, and Hall said: "You always have a year which isn't your best and this year that's happened to me."

-Hall finished T28th at the Chevron Championship in April 2025, after finishing one-over-par.
+Hall finished tied-28th at the Chevron Championship in April 2025, after finishing one-over-par.
 She only recorded one top-10 finish in her first eight tournaments of 2025, missing five cuts, and saw her ranking fall to number 95.
 Hall consequently missed out on an appearance at the 2025 U.S. Women's Open, marking the first time since 2016 that she had missed the event.

+Having taken a break from golf in August 2025 following her pregnancy announcement, Hall announced that she would return to the Ladies European Tour at the Jabra Ladies Open de France in May 2026.
+There, she finished tied-28th, before continuing her return to the sport with appearances at the Dutch Ladies Open and the Hulencourt Women's Open.